Affiliate marketing strategy.

 To create a Speedy Ads account Click here.

-Chitika ads can be used as a great alternative to Adsense or can be used on the same page as Adsense as they are non-contextual and do not look like AdSense units, meaning they can also be used on pages that feature other similar contextual advertising ad units.
+Chitika ads can be used as a great alternative to Adsense or can be used alongside Adsense as they are non-contextual and do not look like AdSense units.
+This means they can also be used on pages that feature other similar contextual advertising ad units.